Automattic/vip-workflow-plugin/README.md

 The plugin doesn't expect any specific configuration, so your first step is to set up statuses that reflect your workflow.
 You may notice that the steps are listed in a linear order.
 The plugin assumes a linear workflow where content is moving from creation to publish.

-The plugin also sends notifications when a post's status changes.
-By default, email notifications are turned on for the blog admin.
-Additional email recipients can be configured.
-You can also set up webhook notifications under Admin -> VIP Workflow -> Settings.

 You can also specify which types of content use custom statuses.
 If a post does not use custom statuses, it will use the standard WordPress publishing flow.

+### Notifications

+VIP Workflow has the ability to send email and/or webhook notifications when a post's status changes.
+By default, these are off as no email address or webhook is provided out of the box.
+You set up webhook and/or email notifications under Admin -> VIP Workflow -> Settings.

+Additional filters are available here to customize the notifications that are sent.

 ### Publish Guard